Dakota County Technical College: History and governance

-Campus setting
+Campus

 The DCTC main campus is located on the outskirts of Rosemount, Minnesota, a city of 25,650 about 14 mi south of St. Paul, the capital of Minnesota.
 The Rosemount campus houses the majority of the college's instructional programs, which are separated into seven academic departments (see below).
 The college is going forward with a 22 acre prairie grass and wildflower restoration project on the Rosemount campus that is designed and maintained by faculty and students in the Landscape Horticulture program.